 The Company is actively assessing and sourcing opportunities that would build on the strengths of the organization, including strategic commercial deployment in Canada.
-The execution of any transaction is contingent on the Company being able to negotiate acceptable terms and securing the necessary financing.
+The execution of any transaction is contingent on the Company being able to negotiate acceptable terms and including securing financing where necessary.